Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Rashes clinical guidance image Rashes 8 min read
+Scarring clinical guidance image Scarring 10 min read

-Our clinicians prepared this Rashes overview for ongoing management, with a strong focus on medication suitability, side-effect monitoring, and follow-up intervals and realistic next steps.
+Our clinicians prepared this Scarring overview for ongoing management, with a strong focus on first-line and step-up treatment options and realistic next steps.

-A professional plan balances treatment benefit with safety monitoring. safety checks focus on contraindications, pregnancy status, and interaction risk.
-If deterioration is rapid, use urgent care guidance for: rash with breathing issues, facial swelling, severe pain, high fever, or blistering.
+A professional plan balances treatment benefit with safety monitoring. care plans are built around response, tolerability, and clinical safety boundaries.
+If deterioration is rapid, use urgent care guidance for: infected painful scar, rapid growth, ulceration, or severe functional limitation.

 This version supports recurring reviews and long-term control strategies.